Why tattoos still matters for employment in the Philippines?

 About the factory thing, I tried to enter a factory job before.
 They required at least 2 years in college, the interviewer speaks in English during the interview and they have training and tons of exams.

 I passed them all but I only worked for 3 days.
-I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities which I don’t have.
-The point is their process doesn’t match what they really need.
+I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities that I don’t have.
+One of the tasks given is to lift 4x 500ml bottles in one hand and I had to do that in both hands.
+I can’t even lift 1 TABO of water for a long time.
+The point is their hiring process doesn’t match what they really need.

 And going back to tattoo… Will customers react violently against businesses when they find out that the employees have tattoo?
 How about you?
 Will you react badly about it?